 Can real estate agents charge buyers per showing?

 This practice only became common quite recently.
 The new expectation of having the clients charged for home showings, was revolutionized and made easier by Showami.
 They’ve taken the concept and made it easier for clients to request home showings and pay for them through their Showami Client Portal.

-Additionally, consumers have become wiser to the fact that they’d like to see homes unrepresented.
-This is in an effort to either bypass a real estate agent later or because they fear committing to a particular agent.
-Most agents don’t want to show a potential too many homes without representation, so the two parties typically come to an agreement where the clients will help pay for showings.
+Additionally, consumers have become wiser to the fact that they’d like to see homes unobligated.
+This is in an effort by the buyer to either bypass a real estate agent or because they fear committing to a particular agent.
+Most agents don’t want to show a potential buyer too many homes without an agreement, so the two parties typically come to an agreement where the clients will help pay for showings.

+Can real estate agents charge buyers per showing?